AppFair/appfair.github.io/index.md

 ### Post Release

-  1. Did the integrate-release action in the base fair-ground that was triggered by your Pull Request succeed?
+  1. Did the integrate-release action in the base fair-ground that was triggered by your pull request succeed?
   1. Are there any logged errors about failures in `fairseal` generation?
   1. Does the SHA-256 hash of your fork's released `.zip`/`.ipa` binary exactly match the `fairseal` that is contained in the App Fair catalog?